 \subsection{Training the Deep Q-Network for Transition}

 With $\pi_{a, b}$, we can proceed from the last states of the $\pi_{a}$ to the distribution of states of $\pi_{b}$.
-In order to select a state a state to switch from $\pi_{a,b}$ to $\pi_b$ that is more likely to lead to a successful execution of $\pi_b$, we introduce a DQN \citep{riedmiller2005neural, mnih2013playing, DBLP:journals/corr/HasseltGS15}, which we denote as $q_{a,b}$. $q_{a,b}$ provides two discrete outputs: one output (\textit{switch}) means to hand control from $\pi_{a,b}$ to $\pi_b$, and the other (\textit{stay}) indicates to continue to use $\pi_{a,b}$.
+In order to select a state to switch from $\pi_{a,b}$ to $\pi_b$ that is more likely to lead to a successful execution of $\pi_b$, we introduce a DQN \citep{riedmiller2005neural, mnih2013playing, DBLP:journals/corr/HasseltGS15}, which we denote as $q_{a,b}$.
+At each time step, $q_{a,b}$ outputs whether to \textit{switch}, i.e., hand control from $\pi_{a,b}$ to $\pi_b$, or \textit{stay}, i.e., continue to use $\pi_{a,b}$.

 As shown in Figure \ref{figure_q_net}, we design a simple reward function to train $q_{a,b}$.
 The process begins when the agent enters the transition interval and switches from $\pi_a$ to $\pi_{a,b}$ at one of the states in $\mathcal{S}_{\pi_a}$.
 Then, $q_{a,b}$ becomes active and generates a \textit{switch} or \textit{stay} action at each subsequent time step, according to the current state.
 If $q_{a,b}$ takes the \textit{switch} action, the agent switches to $\pi_b$.
 The reward for this transition depends on the outcome of the subtask that $\pi_b$ aims to complete.
 A positive value $r_s$ is given if the agent completes the next subtask; otherwise, the agent gets a negative reward $r_f$.
 If $q_{a,b}$ takes the \textit{stay} action, the policy $\pi_{a,b}$ is continued.
 The agent immediately receives an alive reward of 0 unless the agent enters a failure state, in which case it receives a reward of $r_f$.
 (For example, in the \textit{Hurdle} environment, failure states are those where the agent collapses.)